 Opportunities and Scholarships

-Beginning in 2015, the CLAS Department has offered a 6-credit study abroad course in northern Turkey, an archaeological field school based in the small city of Sinop (ancient Sinope) on the Black Sea coast.
+Beginning in 2015, the CLAS Department has offered a 6-credit course abroad in northern Turkey, an archaeological field school based in the small city of Sinop (ancient Sinope) on the Black Sea coast.
 The Sinop Kale Excavation project invites student participants to join the field school and the excavation team, which normally consists of 40 individuals from a dozen different institutions and countries.
 Coursework focuses upon archaeological method and practice, Black Sea history and the archaeology of the region.
-For further details and costs, please see the Gonzaga University Study Abroad page on this website, please email Dr. Andrew Goldman or phone at (509) 313-6691.

 In 2009, the department became a member of the American School of Classical Studies in Athens (ASCSA), and students are encouraged to take part in its summer programs.
 These six-week study programs provide students with an intensive introduction to Greece from ancient times through the modern era.
 They run from mid-June to early August, during which time students spent three weeks in and around Athens and three weeks traveling throughout different regions of Greece, including Crete, the Peloponnesus, and ancient Macedonia in N. Greece.
 Advanced undergraduates are encouraged to apply; the deadline to do so is normally in mid-January.